dallasread/api-deploy/README.md

 ## If you only need to deploy selected routes:

+If any of the following match, we'll deploy them, along with their children.

 ```
 var optionalArrayOfRoutes = [
     'accounts', // Deploys accounts and its children